ccjmne/blog/content/ramblings/the-advent-of-ai.md

 {{ hr() }}

-**None of this corresponds to any sort of experience that the current LLMs could at all contemplate acquiring:** they have no experience of their own.
+**None of this corresponds to any sort of experience that the current `LLM`s could at all contemplate acquiring:** they have no experience of their own.
 They exist in a fantasy world dreamed up from the weighted statistically average (or popular?) amalgamation of (only) the written report of third parties; it certainly doesn't "learn" in any human sense.
 [Richard